Sitebase/sitebase/README.md

 ### 💪 We are hiring at Ambassify:
-Want to join a talented team of developer working with a modern tech stack creating a product used by international enterprises?
+Want to join our talented team of developers, working with a modern tech stack creating a product used by large international enterprises?
 Check out our [Ambassify Job Board](https://ambssfy.notion.site/Job-Board-6ec53c03fcd94e318e68d98c08080d38) or contact me for more info.